sbpolicar/wdi-ruby-resources/README.md

-## My Favorite APIs

-Just quick list featuring some of my favorite APIs.

-Included are FourSquare, Eventbrite, Yelp, Zillow, Reddit, Facebook, WalkScore, IBM Watson, Google API, Mapbox, Pintrest, Mashape (for seaching for api’s), and Twilio.
+## Ruby Resources

+A quick list of resources for those wanting to pick up the Ruby programming language.